 - Homer Simpson has had frequent "lifelong dreams" parodying the concept (such as rushing onto the field during a baseball game), the played straight-est version being when he revealed he's always wanted to own the Dallas Cowboys.
 He gets started on the road towards Cowboy ownership buy (a) buying Tom Landry's Cool Hat from a collectible store and (b) being given the Denver Broncos by a Super Villain he briefly worked for.
 Homer wasn't happy about (b), though, since the Broncos were the laughing stock of the NFL at the time, a far cry from the then-dominant Cowboys.

-- Most of humanity, both in specie-wise and individual level, had lifelong goals.
-It may involve trying to expand their world, do as much good to the world, find the answers to life, build a huge freaking tower for building a huge freaking towers sake.
-Or just getting drunk and have sex.
+- Most of humanity, both on species-wise and individual levels, has lifelong goals.
+It may involve trying to expand their world, do as much good to the world, find the answers to life, build a huge freaking tower for building a huge freaking tower's sake.
+Or just getting drunk and having sex.